 - Finishing touches: Trim work, filler panels for gaps, and adjustments after the fact.

-A simple reach-in closet with a wire shelving upgrade is a reasonable DIY project.
+A simple reach-in closet with a wire shelving upgrade is a reasonable store-bought project.
 If you're handy, you can go from a single shelf and rod to a double-hang wire system in a few hours for under $200.
 That's a legitimate improvement for a guest bedroom or hall closet.

-The Professional Custom Closet Option
+The Professional Closet System Option

 What you're getting